 I call Deputy O'Callaghan.

 I thank the witnesses for their attendance.
 It is an interesting topic.
 I will start with the representatives from the Irish Human Rights and Equality Commission.
 They are definitive and believe it should not be deleted but rather amended.
-The National Women's Council has a slightly different view as of yet.
+The National Women's Council of Ireland has a slightly different view as of yet.
 On what the commission has suggested should be put into the Constitution, does the commission argue that it should be amended to include a socioeconomic right that would give an individual an entitlement to take the State to court if it did not provide financial support for that person?

 Ms Emily Logan

 Our job as a commission is to seek the highest level of protection.
 In effect, yes, we are seeking justiciable socioeconomic rights.
 Picking up on Mr. Frank Conaty's point, however, there are two layers there.
-One is the conversation about recognition, which is a valid issue and which can be seen as distinct from a explicit socioeconomic provision.
+One is the conversation about recognition, which is a valid issue and which can be seen as distinct from an explicit socioeconomic provision.

 I do not criticise the commission for that.
 It would be unusual if a human rights body was not looking to advance socioeconomic rights.
 If that happens and it goes into the Constitution, we are then at large as to what can happen.
 The commission will want wording that is meaningful and that will give effect to rights it states people should have.
 Let us take the example of an 18 year old who collects his or her sister after national school every day, takes her home and looks after her from, say, 2.30 p.m. until 7 p.m. or 7.30 p.m. when the parents come home.
 Would that 18 year old be entitled to seek financial support from the State under that constitutional right?